MisterKartoffel/pacmenu/README.md

 Usage: pacmenu.sh [OPTIONS]

 Options:
+    -p, --package-manager [paru|yay]
-    -p [paru|yay]   Package manager: selects alternative package manager to use, enabling the aur menu if applicable.
+            select alternative package manager to use, enabling the aur menu if applicable.

+    -s, --start-mode [repos|aur|uninstall]
-    -s [MENU]       Start mode: allows starting from any of the three available menus - repos, aur, uninstall.
+            allows starting from any of the three available menus.

+    -r, --reinstall
-    -r              Reinstall: shows installed packages in the install menus with the "[installed]" tag.
+            shows installed packages in the install menus with the "[installed]" tag.

+    -h, --help
-    -h              Help: show this help message.
+            show this help message.

 Menu actions:
     Ctrl-s      Cycle between menus.